dcmorse/panoramic/dog/README.md

 1. It's one big God component, with state all stored in one big disorganized pile.
 For example, the BreedList page can access the BreedDetails page's pagination offset.
+1. More generally, the code chunks are outrageously large - I wouldn't want to maintain this.
-1. No error handling.
+1. No error handling except what PureScript forces on me.

-Getting honest feedback on unknown unknowns was also a secondary objective of working on this application, so flame away, friends!
+Getting honest feedback on unknown unknowns was also a secondary objective of working on this application, so please go for it!

 ## Try it out!
 Open index.html in your web browser.